linode/docs/docs/development/bash/bash-scripting-3/index.md

 ## Summary

-The bash scripting language is a powerful programming language that can save you time and energy once you spend some time to learn it.
+The bash scripting language is a powerful programming language that can save you time and energy when applied effectively.
 If you have lots of useful bash scripts, then you can automate things by creating cron jobs that execute your bash scripts.
-It is up to the developer to decide whether they prefer to use bash or a different scripting language such as perl, ruby or python.
+It is up to the developer to decide whether they prefer to use bash or a different scripting language such as perl, ruby, or python.